 ElEleVETS was created and funded by Hollis Burbank-Hammarlund of Work for Wildlife International, and developed and piloted in partnership with Dr. Mikota, longtime ECI colleague, Dr. Ashoka Dangolla of the University of Peradeniya, and the Sri Lanka Wildlife Conservation Society.

-Dr. Mikota will be joining the EleVets team this summer (2017) to conduct an Elephant Healthcare and Welfare Workshop.
-This 3-day course for local veterinarians will include lectures on health issues of importance to elephants and practical sessions that will give veterinarians opportunities to perform physical examinations and foot care and conduct assessments of living and working conditions.
+EleVETS included a 2-day workshop for local veterinarians with lectures on health issues of importance to elephants and practical sessions to give veterinarians opportunities to perform physical examinations, provide foot care, and conduct assessments of living and working conditions.

-Following the Workshop, the EleVets team will conduct a 5-day health clinic to provide immediate care for elephants in need.
-Working together with mahouts and owners, we will develop wellness plans that will improve the lives of individual elephants.
+Following the workshop, the EleVETS team conducted a 4-day health clinic to provide immediate care for elephants in need.